 Embedding the 3Rs in COVID-19 return to research plans

-As in vivo researchers around the world return to work following the COVID-19 lockdown, keeping the 3Rs a priority remains crucial.
+As in vivo researchers return to work following periods of lockdown, keeping the 3Rs a priority remains crucial.
 We have produced guidance on key considerations and resources for researchers returning to working with laboratory animals, categorised into four equally important areas.

 Breeding and colony management